gracefulife/clova-developer-guide/en/CIC/References/CIC_API.md

 ```
 {% endraw %}

-Usually, an HTTP response returns a [directive message](#Directive) with an [HTTP status code](https://tools.ietf.org/html/rfc7231#section-6) (200), which indicates success.
-It has a combination of the following messages.
+In general, an HTTP response would contain [directive(s)](#Directive) and an [HTTP status code](https://tools.ietf.org/html/rfc7231#section-6) (200), which indicates success.
+In our example, the following directives would be received.

-* [`Synthesizer.Speak`](/CIC/References/APIs/SpeechSynthesizer.md#Speak) is a directive message that plays speech audio.
-It returns speech data additionally.
+* [`Synthesizer.Speak`](/CIC/References/APIs/SpeechSynthesizer.md#Speak): A directive instructing a client to play the given synthesized speech.
-* Along with a `Synthesizer.Speak` directive message, other directive messages containing additional information can be returned.
-For example, a [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive message containing streaming information can be returned additionally.
+* Additional directives: For example, if the user's request had been to play some music, the [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive with streaming information would be returned.

-As explained above, when responses are returned from CIC to a client, they take the form of a multipart message, consisting of multiple directive messages and speech data.
-The structure is as follows.
+As explained previously, CIC's response to the client is also in the form of a multipart message, consisting of directives and speech data, as follows.

 {% raw %}
 ```